 HiPP formula does contain palm oil, however from sustainable production.
 They source their organic palm oil from Ecuador and Colombia17.
 The land had previously been used as cattle pastures, therefore no rain forest has been cleared for these plantations.
 Furthermore, the crops are not monocultures (monoculture = type of farming where only one crop is grown in an area) and no chemical sprays are being used.

 DHA is an omega 3 fatty acid that is included in all European baby formulas.
-Omega 3 is an essential fatty acid that, next to Omega 6, can play an important role in mental and physical development of infants, especially brain and eye development, and is also found in human breast milk18.
+Omega 3 is an essential fatty acid that next to Omega 6, can play an important role in mental and physical development of infants, especially brain and eye development, and it's also found in human breast milk18.

 The current compositional requirements for infant formula in the EU include the addition of DHA (Omega 3)6, therefore both formulas contain the omega 3 fatty acid DHA derived from fish oil.

-HiPP formula contains the natural probiotic Lactobacillus fermentum hereditum® that was originally derived from human breast milk, as well as the prebiotics galacto-oligosaccharides (GOS) derived from lactose20.
+HiPP German formula contains the natural probiotic Lactobacillus fermentum hereditum® that was originally derived from human breast milk, and all HiPP formulas contain prebiotics galacto-oligosaccharides (GOS) derived from lactose20.

 Loulouka formula contains GOS prebiotics as well to promote the growth of healthy gut bacteria.
 Loulouka does not contain any probiotics.
 However, it is always possible to supplement them if desired.

 Loulouka, HiPP UK and Dutch consist of stage 1, stage 2 and stage 3.
 HiPP German on the other hand has a "pre" formula as well.
 Stage 1 and pre are always adjusted for the newborns and the early stages of life.
 All stages are always adjusted in nutrient composition for your baby's healthy growth and development.